 Signs of Serious Heat-Related Illnesses:

 Heat Cramps– Heavy sweating caused by overexertion in the heat is going to cause an electrolyte imbalance which will contribute to muscle spasms and cramping.
 The body will also attempt to cool itself further by opening blood vessels near the surface of the skin to radiate more heat from the body causing redness.

 Heat Exhaustion– As the imbalance of overheating and dehydration gets more severe people will continue to experience: heavy sweating, clammy skin, a quickened faint pulse, headache, fatigue, dizziness, and possibly fainting.

-Heat Stroke– This is the body no longer coping at all with the extreme heat and is a serious condition that requires emergency care.
+Heat Stroke– This is the body no longer coping with the extreme heat and is a serious condition requiring emergency care.
 In addition to the symptoms of Heat Exhaustion, skin can be reddened, but hot and dry as dehydration worsens.
-Other symptoms include confusion, abdominal cramping and a body temperature of 103 degrees or higher.
+Other symptoms include confusion, abdominal cramping, and a body temperature of 103 degrees or higher.